 To view other Teton photos, be sure to visit Grand Teton National Park Photos.

 OxBow Bend Photo Cheat Sheet

-Schwabacher Landing Road is located on the west side of Highway 191 between Jackson and Moran and travels down to a creek off the Snake River with two different parking areas.
-For the iconic Ansel Adams landscape photo of Schwabacher Landing, drive until the road comes to a dead end.
-Now park and begin walking to the right following the creek.
-Within a short distance you will arrive at my number 2 Teton Photo Hotspot: Schwabacher Landing .
+Schwabacher Landing is located on the west side of Highway 191 between Jackson and Moran.
+The road comes off Highway 191 about 5 miles north of the park’s main entrance at Moose and about 3 miles south of the famous Snake River Overlook.
+It travels down to a creek off the Snake River with two different parking lots in an area where the terrain flats out.
+To create the iconic Ansel Adams landscape photo of Schwabacher Landing, one must drive until the road comes to a dead end.
+Park and begin walking to the right following the creek.
+Within a short distance, you will arrive at the iconic Schwabacher Landing photo spot.
 It is marked on the map below as Beaver Dam Sunrise.

 Teton Reflections From Parking Lot

 If you are not an early riser or chose to photograph sunrise from a different location, I recommend including a mid-morning stop to photograph Schwabacher Landing.
 Although photography opportunities may not be as good as sunrise, the area still offers good photo opportunities until about 10:30 A.M.

 Schwabacher Landing is the gift that keeps on giving.
 Once you have photographed the classic Schwabacher Landing image, don’t pack up your gear and leave.
 Instead, drive back to the first parking lot and go for a short walk to the left along the river bed for more photography fun as there are several great spots from which to photograph the Teton Mountains as well as another beaver dam.
 Due to the area’s high concentration of willows, this location is frequently visited by moose as well as grizzly bears.
 Be particularly careful in this area and keep bear spray handy.